piotrekgelert/port-scanner/README.md

-# port-scanner
+# localhost-open-ports-scanner
 Port scanner application made in python 3.12 with pyqt6.
 Fast tool to help secure your computer.
-It checks if you have any open unused port on your computer.
+It checks if you have any open unused ports.

 ## ui examples